Healthy Parenting & Early Childhood Development

 Postpartum Depression

 It is normal to go through an adjustment period following childbirth.
 The baby blues usually begin a few days after birth and often go away on their own by two weeks.
 During the baby blues, women may feel weepy, overwhelmed, irritable, anxious, fatigued and have trouble sleeping.
-One in eight new moms experience postpartum depression.
+One in eight new parents experience postpartum depression.
 If these feelings don't go away, talk to your public health nurse, doctor or midwife.
 If you are having thoughts of harming yourself or the baby, talk to someone immediately.

-Clinics/Groups are available each weekday in a different part of Winnipeg.
+Clinics and groups are available each weekday in a different part of Winnipeg.
 Call your local Public Health Office for more information.

 Breastfeeding Hotline